-Understand the suitability of your compound for oral dosing or for use as a CNS therapeutic by using our MDR1-MDCK permeability assay to identify intestinal or CNS permeability, characterize P-gp substrates or investigate P-gp efflux.
+Understand the suitability of your compound for oral dosing or for use as a CNS therapeutic by using our MDCK-MDR1 permeability assay to identify intestinal or CNS permeability and to investigate drug efflux.

 P-gp and BCRP are not expected to impact the oral bioavailability of highly permeable and highly soluble drugs.

 1Draft FDA Guidance for Industry – In Vitro Metabolism- and Transporter-mediated Drug-Drug Interaction Studies, (October 2017).

 |Test Article Concentration||10 μM|

 |Passage Number||6 - 30|